Équipements haut de gamme

 Vues spectaculaires

-Joyau cachéAxamer Lizum and Muttereralm are two neighbouring ski areas on the slopes above Innsbruck in the Tyrolean Alps of Austria, and together they provide one of the most appealing combinations in the Innsbruck region - Olympic heritage and serious freeride terrain at Axamer Lizum, paired with a certified family-friendly ski area at Muttereralm, all within 20 minutes of the Tyrolean capital.
-Axamer Lizum hosted alpine skiing events at both the 1964 and 1976 Winter Olympics and is known as Innsbruck's 'White Roof' for its reliable snow at altitude.
-Muttereralm, just next door above the villages of Mutters and Götzens, holds the official 'Tyrolean Family Ski Region' certification.
-Between them, you get around 55km of combined terrain and a ski holiday where mixed-ability groups can split between two mountains and meet for Käsespätzle at lunchtime.
+Joyau cachéAxamer Lizum and Muttereralm are two neighbouring ski areas in the Tyrolean Alps of Austria, just 20 minutes from Innsbruck.
+Together they offer one of the most appealing combinations in the region: Olympic heritage and serious freeride terrain at Axamer Lizum, paired with a certified family-friendly ski area at Muttereralm, all with a beautiful Tyrolean capital as your base.
+Axamer Lizum hosted alpine skiing events at both the 1964 and 1976 Winter Olympics and is known as Innsbruck's \"White Roof\" for its reliable snow at altitude.
+Muttereralm, just next door, holds the official \"Tyrolean Family Ski Region\" certification.
+Between them, around 55km of combined terrain means mixed-ability groups can split across two mountains and meet up for lunch on the Hoadl-Haus terrace, the largest covered sun terrace in Austria.

-Axamer Lizum and Muttereralm are two neighbouring ski areas on the slopes above Innsbruck in the Tyrolean Alps of Austria, and together they provide one of the most appealing combinations in the Innsbruck region - Olympic heritage and serious freeride terrain at Axamer Lizum, paired with a certified family-friendly ski area at Muttereralm, all within 20 minutes of the Tyrolean capital.
-Axamer Lizum hosted alpine skiing events at both the 1964 and 1976 Winter Olympics and is known as Innsbruck's 'White Roof' for its reliable snow at altitude.
-Muttereralm, just next door above the villages of Mutters and Götzens, holds the official 'Tyrolean Family Ski Region' certification.
-Between them, you get around 55km of combined terrain and a ski holiday where mixed-ability groups can split between two mountains and meet for Käsespätzle at lunchtime.
+Axamer Lizum and Muttereralm are two neighbouring ski areas in the Tyrolean Alps of Austria, just 20 minutes from Innsbruck.
+Together they offer one of the most appealing combinations in the region: Olympic heritage and serious freeride terrain at Axamer Lizum, paired with a certified family-friendly ski area at Muttereralm, all with a beautiful Tyrolean capital as your base.
+Axamer Lizum hosted alpine skiing events at both the 1964 and 1976 Winter Olympics and is known as Innsbruck's \"White Roof\" for its reliable snow at altitude.
+Muttereralm, just next door, holds the official \"Tyrolean Family Ski Region\" certification.
+Between them, around 55km of combined terrain means mixed-ability groups can split across two mountains and meet up for lunch on the Hoadl-Haus terrace, the largest covered sun terrace in Austria.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.